 Even the most severely depressed person has mixed feelings or are ambivalent about dying and most likely just wants to end the pain they are in, not their lives.
 Often times, if a person in crisis gets the professional help they need, they will never be suicidal again.
 Suicide can be prevented in most cases and any act of kindness has the potential to save a life.

 Chances are, if you are worried about someone and you have noticed the warning signs and risk factors, they’ve probably thought about suicide themselves.
-Asking somebody directly about suicidal thoughts often brings a sense of relief to the suicidal person and helps them to live, not give them ideas to die.
+Asking somebody directly about suicidal thoughts often brings a sense of relief to the person in crisis and helps them to live, not give them ideas to die.